sfeir-open-source/sfeir-school-quarkus/docs/markdown/01-part1/02-module-description.md

 <!-- .slide: class="with-code" -->
-# Description du module généré
+# Content of the generated module

-- Module Maven avec son `pom.xml`
+- Maven module with its `pom.xml`
-- La Resource / Controller `CharacterResource.java`
+- A Resource / Controller class `CharacterResource.java`
-- Une classe de test `CharacterResourceTest.java`
+- A test class `CharacterResourceTest.java`
-- Une page `index.html`
+- A web page `index.html`
-- Des Dockerfile dans `src/main/docker`
+- Some Dockerfiles in `src/main/docker`
-- Le fichier de configuration `application.properties`
+- A configuration file `application.properties`

 Notes:
-- Aller voir dans le pom :
+- See in the pom.xml :
-  - Définition du bom
+  - bom definition
-  - Extensions listées dans les dépendances
+  - Extensions listed in dependencies
-- Aller voir la Resource
+- See the Resource